peterfelfer/AtomBlend-II/README.md

 Click the file browser icon in the first line to load .pos or .epos files and the icon in the second line to load .rng or .rrng files.<br/>
 <b>Depending on your hardware, file loading may take a while!
 Try not to click anywhere while loading a file as Blender may crash in that case.</b>
 <br/><br/>
-After loading both the .pos/.epos and .rng/.rrng files, your screen should look similar to this:
+After loading both the .pos/.epos and .rng/.rrng files, your screen should look similar to this:<br/>
 <img src="media/readme-after_file_loading.PNG" width="50%" height="50%"/>

+Click `Unload .pos/.epos and .rng/.rrng file` to unload both files.

 ### Display settings
 In this menu the appearance of the atom tip can be changed.
 You can hide specific elements or edit the color or shown percentage of a certain element.